silvestreh/onScreen/README.md

 # OnScreen [![Build Status](https://travis-ci.org/silvestreh/onScreen.svg?branch=rewrite)](https://travis-ci.org/silvestreh/onScreen)

-#### :fire:UNDER HEAVY REWRITE.
-DON'T EVEN THINK ABOUT USING IN A PRODUCTION ENVIRONMENT :fire:

-A light UI library that does stuff when the matched elements enter or leave the viewport
+A light UI library that does stuff when the matched elements enter or leave the viewport.
+Tested to work in IE9+, Edge, Gecko, Blink, and Webkit.

 ## Documentation